Getting Married In New Zealand - New Zealand Wedding Guide

 Comprising two main landmasses (North Island and South Island) each with often vastly different landscapes, New Zealand offers a diverse selection of unique locations for your special day.
 Whilst the North Island (Te I Te Ika-a-Māui) and the South Island (Te Waipounamu) are the two main islands, there are also numerous smaller islands which also boast stunning natural beauty.

-Main highlights include scenic ones, including national parks – there are 14 in total.
-Tr Urewera is one of the most well known, and is famed for being a remote and rugged forest complete with clear lakes.
+Main highlights include scenic ones, including national parks – there are 13 in total.
+Tongariro is one of the most well known, and is famed for being a remote and rugged forest complete with clear lakes.
 Togariro is a dual World Heritage area, and one not for the faint hearted – it comes complete with active volcanoes.

 Hit the coastline of Bay of Plenty to see this iconic strip of land complete with a long white beach.